tmllull/auto-commit-ai/README.md

 # AutoCommitAI 🤖

-Automatic commit message generator using AI.
-With some extra features.
+Automatic commit message generator using AI, with some extra features.
+But first, why?

+## ❓ Why AutoCommit AI?

+Writing commit messages is often a tedious task, and it is not always easy to condense or describe the changes we have made (or the bugs we have introduced), but fortunately this message is not as critical as the code we develop.
+AI can do a lot of things, although the less important that task is, the better.
+So for this one, it could help us generate meaningful and descriptive messages automatically, adding those “best practices” that, of course, we all apply in our commit messages.
+And yes, it creates the title and the description.

-## 🚀 Features
+## 🚀 Main features

-- 🧠 **Multiple AI providers**: OpenAI, Google Gemini and Azure OpenAI.
-Other integrations will be added in the future
+- 🧠 **Multiple AI providers**: OpenAI, Google Gemini, Azure OpenAI and Ollama
 - 🌍 **Multi-language support**: Generate commits in Spanish, English, French, German, etc.
 - 📋 **Interactive staging**: Select which files to include in the commit
 - 👀 **Preview mode**: Generate messages without committing.
-Yes, the "final" message will be different, but you can see an approach
+Yes, the “final” message will be different, but you can see an approach
 - 📊 **Repository information**: Status, history, branches
-- ✅ **User validation**: Aks for user validation before committing, to ensure the commit message is correct and the changes are intended
+- ✅ **User validation**: Aks for user validation before committing
-- 🔄 **Automation**: Auto-confirm mode for CI/CD
-- 📱 **JSON output**: Structured format for tool integration

 **⚠️ DISCLAIMER for Ollama**: The Ollama integration is experimental and may not work as expected, as there are a lot of models, and some of theme are very limited.
 It is recommended to use OpenAI or Google Gemini for production use.